thnikk/unified-uploader/readme.md

 1. Download this repository by clicking the green "↓ Code" button in the top right and then select "Download ZIP".
 If prompted, save to your Downloads folder.

 2. Open the download to extract it.
-This will open a finder window.
-Open the new extracted folder (it should be called unified-uploader-master and have a number at the end if you've downloaded it multiple times).
+This will open a finder window with the newly extracted folder highlighted.
+If you're using Safari, you can open it by clicking on your downloads and hold control while click on the download to select "Show in Finder".

-3. Open a terminal and drag and drop upload.sh in the folder from the previous step into it.
+3. Open a terminal and enter `cd `(including the space at the end), then drag and drop the folder from the previous step into the terminal.
+The command should look something like `cd unified-uploader-master` (with a number at the end if you've downloaded it multiple times).
+Press return to execute the command.

+4. Run the updater script by entering `./upload.sh`

-4. Enter the number for your model and you're done!
+5. Enter the number for your model and you're done!

 ## How to use (*Linux)